fastapi/sqlmodel/docs/tutorial/fastapi/tests.md

 Great, that works, and you could replicate all that process in each of the test functions.

-But we had to add a lot of **boilerplate code** to handle the custom database, creating it in memory, the custom session, the dependency override.
+But we had to add a lot of **boilerplate code** to handle the custom database, creating it in memory, the custom session, and the dependency override.

 Do we really have to duplicate all that for **each test**?
 No, we can do better! 😎